marmelab/react-admin/docs/TranslationWriting.md

 ## Leveraging Polyglot

 That's why react-admin bundles an `i18nProvider` *factory* called `ra-i18n-polyglot`.
 This factory relies on [polyglot.js](https://airbnb.io/polyglot.js/), which uses JSON files for translations.
-It only expects one argument: a function returning a list of messages based on a locale passed as argument.
+It only expects one argument: a function returning a list of messages based on a locale passed as an argument.

 So the previous provider can be written as: